lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 #.
 Copy the complete string in the **Embed** field, including the ``<iframe>``
    tags.

-   You will use that string when configuring the Google document component.
+   You will use that string to configure the Google document component.

 .. _Enable Google Documents in edX Studio: